szczuko/poses/README.md

 Detailed documentation of this dataset can be found in:

 P. Szczuko.
 ANN for human pose estimation in low resolution depth images.
-IEEE Conf Signal Processing: Algorithms, Architectures, Arrangements, and Applications (SPA), pp. 354-359, 2017, https://doi.org/10.23919/SPA.2017.8166892
+IEEE Conf Signal Processing: Algorithms, Architectures, Arrangements, and Applications (SPA), pp. 354-359, 2017, https://doi.org/10.23919/SPA.2017.8166892 (requires login to IEEE)

+P. Szczuko.
+CNN Architectures for Human Pose Estimation from a Very Low Resolution Depth Image, 11th Conf.
+HSI Human System Interaction 2018, pp. 118-124, https://doi.org/10.1109/HSI.2018.8431338  (requires login to IEEE)

+and comparison of models (my DNNN33 plus "transfer-learned" models of **SqueezeNet, MobileNet SSD, ResNet, VGG**) **performance** on this dataset is published in:

+P. Szczuko.
+Deep Neural Networks for Human Pose Estimation from a Low Resolution Depth Image, Multimedia Tools and Applications Journal 2019, https://doi.org/10.1007/s11042-019-7433-7 (open access from Springer, without login)

 The file is currently avaiable at dropbox: https://goo.gl/XWrgN5